AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 ## Issues

 If you having issues with this script, please let me know in the issues tab on this page.
 I only have basic level programming skills, so I can't promise an instant fix, but I might be able to address some concerns, or at the very least point you in the right direction.

+One common issue is that the link file doesn't work.
+If you are having trouble with this script, first try deleting the link file.
+Right click on the bat file and click *create shortcut.* Once created, right click on the link file and go to properties.
+Next to *run* select from the drop down menu *minimized* and press okay.
+Set the link file as the bibliography/citation program.

 ## Contributions